OutSystems/docs-support/src/enterprise/troubleshooting/service-permissions-change.md

 In earlier versions, the Platform Server runs the Deployment Control service and the Scheduler service in the context of the Windows Local System account.
 This account has higher permissions than these services require.
 Starting with Platform Server 11.12.0, installation includes a powershell script that creates two new user accounts with lower permissions.
 The Deoployment Control and Scheduler services then run within the context of these lower-privilege accounts.
 See the table below for account details.

-Active Directory settings can block the installation script from creating users and changing policies associated with them.
-If OutSytems finds that  these services run with the Local System account, and it can't create new accounts, you see this error message.
+Active Directory settings can block the installation script from creating users and from changing policies associated with them.
+If the script finds that these services run with the Local System account, and it can't create new accounts, you see this error message.

 ## Resolution